HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 1/4-extras-prototypal-inheritance.md

 # Prototypal Inheritance

+This content is optional.
+Do this if you're interested in learning more JavaScript!

 > JavaScript is a prototypal inheritance language.
 That means that objects can inherit properties directly from other objects.
 The language is class-free.
 >
 > **JavaScript the Good Parts**